fzliu/fzliu.github.io/_posts/2022-04-30-deep-dive-into-embeddings.md

 ---
 layout: post
 title: "Deep Dive Into Embeddings"
-description: "A deep dive into embeddings, embedding vectors, and similarity search."
+description: "A deep dive into embeddings and embedding vectors."
 categories: ["blog"]
 tags: machine-learning
 ---

 I've broached the subject of embeddings/embedding vectors in prior blog posts on [vector databases](/blog/a-gentle-introduction-to-vector-databases){:target="\_blank"} and [ML application development](/blog/making-machine-learning-more-accessible-for-application-developers){:target="\_blank"}, but haven't yet done a deep dive on embeddings and some of the theory behind how embedding models work.
 As such, this article will be dedicated towards going a bit more in-depth into embeddings/embedding vectors, along with how they are used in modern ML algorithms and pipelines.

 A quick note - this article will require an intermediate knowledge of deep learning and neural networks.
 If you're not quite there yet, I recommend first taking a look at [Google's ML Crash Course](https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture){:target="\_blank"}.
-The course contents  are great for understanding the basics of neural networks for computer vision and machine learning.
+The course contents are great for understanding the basics of neural networks for CV and NLP.

 #### A quick recap